vrsandeep/Django-chat/Readme.md

-This is a chat server app built using channels in django
+This is a chat server app built using channels in django.

+Token Authentication from Django Rest Framework(DRF) is used for all Rest APIs.

+Currently only Token authentication is allowed for all socket communications.

 ## Installation